→ something went wrong during medical treatment

 The medical merry-go-round

-Find you’re being bounced around the system from hospital to health department, to health commission to medical regulator?
+Find you’re being bounced around the system from hospital to health department to health commission to medical regulator?
+You’ve joined the queue!

-Hospital heavies stalled handing over information you’re entitled to have then got their lawyers on to you when you wouldn’t go away?
+Hospital heavies stalled handing over documentation you’re entitled to have then got their lawyers on to you when you wouldn’t go away?

-Driven up the wall trying to get answers you then contacted your Member of Parliament who acted like a postman and passed your letter along to someone else?
+Driven up the wall trying to get answers?
+Then contacted your Member of Parliament who acted like a postman and passed your letter along to someone else?

-It’s the 3-D experience: Disaster↔Dishonesty↔Deceit← Smothering-up patient deaths and lying to your face is just the start of their moral turpitude.
+It’s the 3-D experience: Disaster↔Dishonesty↔Deceit← Smothering patient treatment injuries and deaths then lying to your face is just the start of their moral turpitude.

 The medical error epidemic